zaphosting/docs/docs/dedicated-ilo.md

 * I can't open the iLO anymore
 Make sure that the iLO is enabled in your server dashboard, for security reasons the management interface will automatically shut down after some time.
 You can of course disable the iLO again and enable it again.
 (Wait at least 5 minutes after activating)

+## Conclusion

+This should make your administration a lot easier once you have read through everything in detail.
+For further questions or assistance, please don't hesitate to contact our support team, which is available daily to assist you! 🙂